 A guide for Persons Requiring Assistance During Emergencies

-Under York University’s Emergency Preparedness Policy, the University has developed, implemented, and continuously improves its Emergency Preparedness Program
+Under York University’s All Hazards Emergency Response Procedures, the University has developed, implemented, and continuously improves its Emergency Preparedness Program

 Emergency Response Wardens

 Building Captains and Emergency Response Wardens provide an important safety service for the York University Community at both the Glendon and Keele Campuses.
 They are volunteers who assist with various emergencies including fire alarms and evacuations.